syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 ### Filter by Value

-You can perform filtering by using number, string and date.
+You can perform filtering by using number, string.
 The filtered rows are only visible in the Spreadsheet.
 All the other rows within the filtered range were hidden.

 You can do this by one of the following ways,